sruggier/rust-disruptor/README.md

    eventually block if no items are sent
  * A spinning wait strategy that roughly triples performance compared to the blocking strategy.
+ * A yielding wait strategy that has comparable performance to the spinning strategy when the CPU is idle, but doesn't waste as many CPU cycles when other software is executing.

 # Roadmap